Heretic121/cod4ms/README.md

 # cod4ms
-An attempt at a Python implementation of a Call of Duty 4 Master Server.
+An attempt at an implementation of a Call of Duty 4 Master Server & Authentication Server.